• Skip to primary navigation

 To build a Simple AC Mains Powered LED Night Light Circuit following steps are required to be followed:

-• Connect one pin of bridge rectifier D1 to D4 to one end of resistor R1 and capacitor C1 in parallel and other end of resistor and capacitor connect to 230V AC
+• Connect one pin of bridge rectifier to one end of resistor R1 and capacitor C1 both in parallel.

-• Connect 3 pin of bridge rectifier to 230V AC through resistor R2
+• Connect third pin of bridge rectifier to 230V AC through resistor R2.

 Conclusion: